jh1993/UnderusedOptions/README.txt

 Hibernation:
 - Now also works on nature and ice minions.
-- For every 100 ice resistance a minion has above 100, it will be healed each turn for the same amount.
-An excess of less than 100 instead has a chance to heal the minion.
+- Now works even if a minion is immune or shielded.
+- Now instead a separate regen buff for the same duration as freeze.
+This regen is removed on dealing fire or physical damage to the unit.
+- If the unit is immune to ice and is not frozen, applying and removing the regen counts as applying and removing freeze.

 Holy Water:
 - Affected allies also deal 2 holy or ice damage once to all enemies in a radius equal to the number of SH they have, even if their SH are maxed out.
 Holy damage from this skill cannot trigger itself.
 Cost increased to 5 SP.